 Students in grade 4 and 5 have the opportunity twice a year to sign up for our lunch-hour intramurals.
 Students play a variety of team sports including soccer, scooter hockey, and handball one day each week, from September to December as well as January to April.
-Intramurals provide students who don’t normally participate in team sports outside of PE, an opportunity to learn how to be a good team-mate and positive member of a small group of their peers in an encouraging and non-threatening environment.
+Intramurals provide students who don’t normally participate in team sports outside of physical education, an opportunity to learn how to be a good teammate and positive member of a small group of their peers in an encouraging and non-threatening environment.

 Joyful Sounds & Joyful Harmony